Manage access control for projects

 ### Other key things to note for restricted scope

-* If you want to use a team-level service account in a restricted project, you should invite or add that specifically to the project.
-Otherwise a team-level service account can not access a restricted project by default.
+* If you want to use a team-level service account in a restricted project, you must invite or add it specifically to the project.
+Otherwise a team-level service account can't access a restricted project by default.

-* You can not move runs from a restricted project, but you can move runs from a non-restricted project to a restricted one.
+* You can't move runs from a restricted project, but you can move runs from a non-restricted project to a restricted one.

 * You can convert the visibility of a restricted project to only **Team** scope, irrespective of the team privacy setting **Make all future team projects private (public sharing not allowed)**.

-* If the owner of a restricted project is not part of the parent team anymore, the team admin should change the owner to ensure seamless operations in the project.
+* If the owner of a restricted project isn't part of the parent team anymore, the team admin must change the owner to maintain access to the project.

 ## Project level roles

-For the *Team* or *Restricted* scoped projects in your team, you can assign a specific role to a user, which could be different from that user's team level role.
-For example, if a user has *Member* role at the team level, you can assign the *View-Only*, or *Admin*, or any available custom role to that user within a *Team* or *Restricted* scope project in that team.
+After you set a project's visibility scope, you can further refine each user's permissions inside the project by assigning a project level role.
+For *Team* or *Restricted* scoped projects in your team, you can assign a specific role to a user, which can differ from that user's team level role.
+For example, if a user has *Member* role at the team level, you can assign the *View-Only*, *Admin*, or any available custom role to that user within a *Team* or *Restricted* scope project in that team.

 <Note>